 ComReg, the independent telecoms regulator, will monitor compliance to ensure that operators abide by these obligations.

 To assist consumers, ComReg has a detailed information page on mobile roaming www.comreg.ie/consumer-information/roaming/ which will continue to be updated with related developments.

-ComReg has no regulatory role in the regulation of VAT and Customs Duties, however the following information on its website may be of assistance www.comreg.ie/industry/postal-regulation/faqs/vat-and-customs-duties/
+Although ComReg has no regulatory role with regard to VAT and Customs Duties, the following information on its website may be of assistance www.comreg.ie/industry/postal-regulation/faqs/vat-and-customs-duties/